 Minimum order size

 We do get a surprising number of calls from folk wanting a few fish for garden ponds and so on, often from the other end of the country.
-The smallest order so far was for two 2-4" carp.
-When you take into consideration the work and logistics for harvesting and delivering these fish, it will become apparent that this really isn't viable business.
+The smallest order so far was for two 2-4″ carp.
+When you take into consideration the work and logistics for harvesting and delivering these fish, it will become apparent that this really isn’t viable business.
 To avoid disappointment, we are introducing a minimum order size of £250 in the Midlands rising to £350 plus delivery and VAT elsewhere.
 If you wish to collect fish from us, the minimum order is £150.
 For smaller numbers of fish, particularly for garden ponds, we suggest you contact Ripples Waterlife who specialise in delivering small quantities of coarse and ornamental fish direct to your door.
-Give them a call on 01952 200199 or see more details on the links page.
+Give them a call on 01952 200199 or see more details on their website.

 Thousand weights for Carp